The Chinese Club: The Chinese Club Building

 The Clubhouse building at 21–22 Connaught Road Central opened on 1 February 1967.

-The Club created a building fund in 1927.
+The club created a building fund in 1927.
 Two adjacent three-storey buildings were purchased on 30 November 1940.
 One building was sold during the Japanese occupation to pay off outstanding debts.

-In the 1960s, construction of a neighbouring building compromised the pilings underneath the Club's building, forcing the Government to declare it as condemned.
-The Club then built a new 17-storey Clubhouse and sold the basement and first three floors of the building to pay off the construction mortgages.
+In the 1960s, construction of a neighbouring building compromised the pilings underneath the club's building, forcing the Government to declare it as condemned.
+The club then built a new 17-storey Clubhouse and sold the basement and first three floors of the building to pay off the construction mortgages.

-The Club currently owns 12 floors of the Chinese Club Building.
-The 8th to the 15th floors house the Club's facilities.
+The club currently owns 12 floors of the Chinese Club Building.
+The 8th to the 15th floors house the club's facilities, of which the 11th and 13th floors are member exclusive.

+Horse Racing

+The Chinese Club Challenge Cup is held on 1 January each year in the Sha Tin Racecourse, and was first held on 21 February 1905 in the city.
+The club’s chairman presents the trophy to the winning jockey, trainer, and owner.

+Winning horses include Little Bridge, Golden Sixty, Lucky Sweynesse, etc.